pimenol/hw5-rl/README.md

 Use Python 3.10/11/12 for this assignment.

 - **If you already have a conda environment set up (e.g. from the previous homework), you can use it.
-Just install the necessary libraries with `conda install --file requirements.txt`.**
+Just install the necessary libraries with `pip install -r requirements.txt`.**

 - If you're on Ubuntu 20.04 or older, you can use deadsnakes (https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) to install a newer version of Python (3.10 or 3.11).
 Otherwise install it with `apt` (Ubuntu 22.04 and newer).